|

 back to camp.
 I finally found that if I tied both the toe and heel of my boot

-tight to the snowshoes I
+down tight to the snowshoes I

 could use them for climbing by herring-bone up the slope as if they were skiis.